How to get past writer's blocks

 I’ve had problems reaching deeper than the plot.
 Sometimes, I need to ask myself: is this the journey I want my character to be on?
 Is this the message I need the story to send?
 Am I still on track with my vision of things?
 If the answer to any of these is a no, then you probably have some work to do, so do it.
 This is not a unique problem for you, this is the process of writing.
 It’s not supposed to be well-structured, it’s very rarely an A-to-Z kind of thing, more like A to M, back to D, then forward to S, and back again to K, before finally reaching Z.

 That was pretty much all I could say about writer’s blocks, at least without delving into too much detail.
 I really hope it was of some help to you.
-If not, or if you have a question about anything I mentioned, please leave a comment below, and I’ll try my best to answer.
+If not, or if you have a question about anything I mentioned, please get in touch, and I’ll try my best to answer.
 Thank you, and happy writing!